 Of course, the most important safety device is the operator, don’t pull the trigger unless you mean to destroy whatever you are aiming at.
 There is also the optional additional safety precaution of not keeping a round in the chamber.
 This is not something I do.
 I keep the gun holstered, loaded, safety on, and ready for use.

 Full disclosure – Just in case you were wondering as I work part-time for the church.
-Following statements by The Episcopal Church on its position regarding gun violence, firearms and their licensing, the bishop of the diocese is aware that I own firearms.
+Following statements by The Episcopal Church on its position regarding gun violence, firearms, and their licensing, the bishop of the diocese is aware that I own firearms2.

 1 Double/Single Action: With a Double/Single action mechanism, pulling the trigger cocks the hammer (if it isn’t already cocked), and then fires the weapon.
 That is, the trigger has a double purpose, cocking & firing the weapon.
 With a Single Action mechanism the trigger just fires the gun, so you have to rack the slide, or pull back the hammer by hand to cock it ready to fire and get the first round off (assuming, of course, the hammer/striker isn’t already cocked).
 The hammer/striker is automatically cocked after the first round is fired in both a Double/Single Action or Single Action weapon, and subsequent pulls on the trigger just release the hammer/striker firing the gun.
 Some guns are designed to be Double Action only (revolvers for example), and the weapon is not cocked until each time you pull the trigger.

 With a double/Single Action weapon the amount of ‘pull’ on the trigger varies, with a long heavy pull needed to cock the hammer (8-10lbs on the Beretta), and thereafter a shorter and lighter pull (5lbs) will keep it firing.
 The key advantage of this arrangement is that you can safely carry the gun with a round in the chamber and when you need it, pulling the trigger makes it go bang.
 Consequently less thinking is required in what will be a stressful situation.
 The combination of the Long heavy trigger pull and the safety makes the weapon a lot less likely to be fired unintentionally